-Student Awards administers the Ontario Student Assistance Program for Ontario residents attending Queen's University and the RBC/Queen's Line of Credit.
+Student Awards administers government programs for students attending Queen's University, including: Government Student Assistance programs for domestic students, U.S. Loan programs for residents of the United States, and the RBC/Queen's Student Line of Credit.

 For more detailed information, please refer to either the Student Awards website or contact the office.